 3. Check your entitlement to benefits

-If you’re on a low income, or if your circumstances change during retirement, it’s vital to check whether you might be eligible for any means-tested benefits to help you make ends meet.
-For example, many people who are eligible to receive Pension Credit don’t claim it – so make sure you don’t miss out if you are.
+If you’re on a low income or if your circumstances change during retirement, it’s vital to check whether you might be eligible for any means-tested benefits to help you make ends meet.

 Pension Credit has two parts, Guarantee Credit and Savings Credit.
-Guarantee Credit will top up whatever income you currently receive to to £218.15 a week if you’re single, or £332.95 if you have a partner.
+Guarantee Credit will top up whatever income you currently receive to £238 a week if you’re single, or £363.25 if you have a partner (in the current 2026/27 tax year).

-Savings Credit is available to those who reached State Pension age on or after 6 April 2016 if you saved some money for retirement, for example a personal or workplace pension.
-You can get up to £17.01 Savings Credit a week if you’re single, and up to £19.04 if you have a partner (in the current 2024/25 tax year).
+Savings Credit is available to those who reached State Pension age on or after 6 April 2016 if you saved some money for retirement, for example, a personal or workplace pension.
+You can get up to £17.96 Savings Credit a week if you’re single, and up to £20.10 if you have a partner.
+You can find out more about how Pension Credit works and how to claim it in our article Pension Credit explained.

 There are several charities and organisations which can advise you about any benefits you might be entitled to and can help you submit a claim.
 These include Turn2us, which can assess your eligibility for benefits through its Turn2us benefits calculator or by phone on 0808 802 2000.
-The site Entitledto.co.uk also has a free benefits calculator which you can use to see what you qualify for.
+The site Entitledto.co.uk also has a free benefits calculator, which you can use to see what you qualify for.

 4. Make sure you have an emergency fund